JamesBatten/VeTTA/README.md

-Of course.
-Here is a README file for your project, describing the model architecture and its purpose based on the provided code.

----

 # VETTA: Vessel Tree Transformer Autoencoder

+This is the code repo for the paper Vector Representations of Vessel Trees https://arxiv.org/abs/2506.11163

 VETTA is a deep learning model designed to learn meaningful latent representations of vessel tree structures.
 It operates as an autoencoder, capable of both encoding complete vessel graphs into a compact latent vector and recursively decoding the original tree.